pybricks/pybricks-api/doc/ide/index.rst

    motors

 Use the ☰ menu to navigate all available classes, methods, and tools.
-A few commonly used devices are listed below for quick reference.
+A few commonly used devices and classes are listed below for quick reference.

+.. rubric:: Installation

+Click :ref:`to jump to the installation guide <pupguide>`.

-.. rubric:: Powered Up Hubs
+.. rubric:: Programmable Hubs

 .. figure:: ../api/images/hubsoverview.png
    :width: 100 %